Aliases for TGM2 Gene

 GeneCards Summary for TGM2 Gene

 TGM2 (Transglutaminase 2) is a Protein Coding gene.
-Diseases associated with TGM2 include Balanitis Xerotica Obliterans and Celiac Disease.
-Among its related pathways are Phospholipase-C Pathway and Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins..
-GO annotations related to this gene include GTP binding and protein-glutamine gamma-glutamyltransferase activity.
+Diseases associated with TGM2 include Dermatitis Herpetiformis and Balanitis Xerotica Obliterans.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and CREB Pathway.
+Gene Ontology (GO) annotations related to this gene include GTP binding and protein-glutamine gamma-glutamyltransferase activity.
 An important paralog of this gene is TGM5.

 UniProtKB/Swiss-Prot for TGM2 Gene